 User can edit description

-Use Case #13 – User can enter notes about batch
+Use Case #13 – User can enter notes about a batch BAT 08 -10

-Users will need to have an account and be logged in.
-Users will need to click the “edit batch” link for an existing batch.
-Users can then click the “add notes” link to add a note to that batch.
+Users will need to have an account, and be logged in.
+Users will need to click the “Details” button/link for an existing batch.
+Users can then click the “add note” link to add a note to that batch.

-Use Case #14 – User can delete notes
+Use Case #14 – User can delete notes about a batch BAT 12

-Users will need to have an account and be logged in.
+Users will need to have an account, and be logged in.
 Users will need to click the “edit batch” link for an existing batch.
-Users can then click the “delete notes” link to delete a note to that batch.
+Users can then click the “delete notes” link to delete a note for that batch.

-Use Case #15 – User can view all their batches
+Use Case #15 – User can view all their batches BAT 04

-Users will need to have an account and be logged in.
-Users can then select the “view all batches” link to view a list of the following information for all saved batches:
+Users will need to have an account, and be logged in.
+Users can then select the “Batches” button/link to view a list of the following information for all their saved batches:

 Date batch was entered

-batch name
+Batch name

-batch type (Beer, wine, etc…)
+Batch type (Beer, wine, etc…)

-batch description
+Batch description

 Use Case #16 – User can enter bottled data